 We have recently been working on a system that requires short audio clips to be compared against a reference set of longer audio segments to determine if a match for the short clip exists in the reference set.
-In many applications, including ours, the short clip may have been recorded and processed—even compressed—prior to comparing it to the segments in the reference set.
-Many approaches for solving audio matching and related problems (including speaker and word recognition) rely on spectrograms.
+In many applications, including ours, the short clip may have been recorded and processed — even compressed — prior to comparing it to the segments in the reference set.
+Many approaches for solving audio matching and related problems (including speaker and word recognition) rely on spectrograms for analysis.
 See, for example:

-This post provides a very brief overview of the DFT and spectrograms, and introduces the audio waveforms I’ll be using in this series of posts.
-Part Two will look at the effect of phase distortions on our ability to recognize a clip.
-Finally, Part Three will consider spectral magnitude distortions.
+This post provides a very brief overview of the Discrete Fourier Transform (DFT), spectrograms and DFT spectral analysis, and it also introduces the audio waveforms I’ll be using in this series of posts.
+Part two will look at the effect of phase distortions on our ability to recognize a clip.
+Finally, part three will consider spectral magnitude distortions.

 At the end of this series, I hope you’ll agree with me that:

 You may have already encountered spectral analysis.
 The basic idea is to take a waveform, in our case an audio clip, and determine which frequency components are in it.
 Think of passing light through a prism and breaking it into a rainbow.
 The best-known tool for this sort of analysis is the Fourier Transform.
-For this series of posts we’ll use the Discrete Fourier Transform, the appropriate choice for sampled data.
+For this series of posts, we’ll use the DFT for spectral analysis, the appropriate choice for sampled data.
 I’m going to provide a brief review of the DFT below, but if you want to dig deeper, I highly recommend this book.

 be N real-valued audio samples obtained at a sampling rate of Fs.
 The sampling period is therefore T=1/Fs.
 Let